-Golden sands greeted me on South Beach at Lowestoft.
-Although it was a winter day, acres of clean sand stretched out in both directions, from the Claremont Pier down to the south.
+The sand is golden on South Beach at Lowestoft.
+Although it was a winter day on this occasion, acres of clean sand stretched out in both directions from the Claremont Pier down to the south.
 The brightly coloured beach huts added a summer feel to the scene, as families enjoyed the beach and being near the sea.
-The town and all facilities are nearby, but there’s still a natural feel to the sandy beach.
+The town and many facilities are nearby, but there’s still a natural feel to the sandy beach.

 Ian’s reference points at the beach.

 Beach huts and acres of sand on South Beach at Lowestoft.